borkdude/spartan.spec/README.md

 Currently babashka doesn't have a built-in implementation of `clojure.spec.alpha`.
 This library can be used meanwhile.
-If the application of spec in scripting turns out to be useful, babashka will probably bundle a built-in implementation of spec2 at some point which will probably also be more performant.
+If the application of spec in scripting turns out to be useful, babashka will probably bundle a built-in implementation of spec2 at some point which will be more performant than the interpreted version.

 ## Differences with clojure.spec.alpha